alecrem/bluesky-verification-server/README.md

 ### Make it yours

-You will want to change the contents of some files:
+You will want to change the contents of `wrangler.toml`:

-- `wrangler.toml`
 - Give the Cloudflare Worker a name of your choice: `name = "karawapo-alecrem-com"`
 - Paste your desired Bluesky handle here: `pattern = "karawapo.alecrem.com"`
 - `BSKY_DID`: the DID string you got from Bluesky
 - `REDIRECT_URL`: the URL you want to direct requests to `/` to

 ### Install dependencies and run local server